Academic Suspension Appeal Procedure

 - Students must meet with their academic advisor at least twice during the semester they are re-admitted to report their academic progress.

 If extenuating circumstances prevent a student from processing a drop prior to the established deadline, then he/she may obtain an Appeal for Exceptional Withdrawal form from the Registrar's Office.
 Procedures for the late drop/withdrawal are outlined in the Registrar's Office.
 All appeals must be submitted by the deadline established for that term.
 No appeals will be allowed after the final grading period has begun.

 To appeal the effective date of a processed drop or withdrawal, the student must contact the Registrar's Office.
-If the appeal is not resolved to the satisfaction of the student, the student may appeal with the Vice-Chancellor for Academic Affairs.
+If the appeal is not resolved to the satisfaction of the student, the student may appeal with the Senior Vice-Chancellor for Academic and Student Affairs.
 Procedures for the appeal are available in the Registrar's Office.